 Change

-Sometimes, change is heartbreakingly challenging: the physical loss of a loved one, divorce, the end of a career, a significant health issue.
+Sometimes, change is heartbreakingly challenging: the physical loss of a loved one, divorce, the end of a career, or a significant health issue.

 Each time change occurs,